daws/lumidatumclients/java/README.md

 ####Auction recommender:

+#####Parameters:

-`long modelId` (will override modelId set in the Client instance for a given postPredict call, is required if no modelId was set at Client instantiation)
+`long` modelId (will override modelId set in the Client instance for a given postPredict call, is required if no modelId was set at Client instantiation)

-`AuctionPostParameters parameters`
+`AuctionPostParameters` parameters

 #####Returns: